crosswalk-project/crosswalk-website/README.md

 * contribute/*.html <= generated from the markdown files in contribute/*.md via gfm.php
 * documentation/*.html <= generated from the markdown files in contribute/*.md via gfm.php

+If running in development mode, all of the above are regenerated when the source changes (via .htaccess and gfm.php)

 # Workflow
 The general work flow is as follows: